Dietary patterns

 The diets with the cleanest longevity evidence all converge on the same plate: lots of vegetables, legumes, nuts, fish, whole grains, and olive oil — and not much else.
 Get that pattern roughly right and the differences between named diets are small.

 In nutrition science, dietary patterns consistently outperform individual nutrients or supplements.
-The Mediterranean, MIND, and DASH diets, and the eating patterns of long-lived Blue Zone populations, share enough common ground that the practical recommendations converge.
-The Mediterranean pattern has by far the deepest evidence base — a 2024 meta-analysis of 28 studies (n=679,259) confirmed reductions in all-cause mortality, cardiovascular mortality, and non-fatal cardiovascular events with high adherence.[1]
+The Mediterranean, MIND (a Mediterranean–DASH hybrid emphasising leafy greens and berries for brain health), and DASH (Dietary Approaches to Stop Hypertension) diets, along with the eating patterns of long-lived Blue Zone populations, share enough common ground that the practical recommendations converge.
+The Mediterranean pattern has by far the deepest evidence base — a 2024 review pooling 28 studies and nearly 680,000 adults confirmed reductions in all-cause mortality, cardiovascular mortality, and non-fatal cardiovascular events with high adherence.[1]

 The Mediterranean diet: the strongest evidence base